 A Second Option

 If you want more flexible earning options, you can also opt for the Chase Sapphire Preferred that earns Ultimate Rewards points that can be transferred to most major airline & hotel loyalty programs including Marriott on a 1:1 basis.
-The sign-up bonus for the Sapphire Preferred is only 50,000 points plus 5,000 for adding an authorized user, but, you get the flexibility of transferring the points directly to Marriott or another Ultimate Rewards travel partner.
+The sign-up bonus for the Sapphire Preferred is only 50,000 points but, you get the flexibility of transferring the points directly to Marriott or another Ultimate Rewards travel partner.

 There’s good news and bad news.

 The good news is that you can still earn a Southwest Companion Pass.

 The bad news is that you can no longer do so with Marriott points unless you transferred them to Southwest before 11:59 p.m. on March 31, 2017.
 If you did, they will qualify towards the Companion Pass until December 31.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.

 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.